-As far as appearances go, the pink-and-white Sylveon is the cutest Fairy-type going.
+As far as appearances go, the pink-and-white Sylveon is one of the cutest Fairy-types going.
 Being an evolution of Eevee, it was always going to become a fan favorite – but it’s also proven its ability on the battlefield.

 Sylveon’s ability Pixilate boosts any Normal-type move by 20% and turns it into a Fairy-type attack, meaning a powerful move like Hyper Beam with its 150 base power can be boosted by 20% and given same-type attack bonus (STAB).